nikkh/Horus/getting-started.md

 You can leave most of this set to default values - but you do need to pay attention to the following:

 _APPLICATION_NAME_
 This is the most important parameter.
 It is a stem-name that prefixes all created resources.  (if you dont supply it, a name will be generated and all your resources will contain horrible random numbers in the names).
-It is laso used as a prefix in storage account naming.
-Choose something alphameric, just letters and numbers without capitals or special characters, and unique enough that it wont be 'unavilable' when creating public endpoints.
+It is also used as a prefix in storage account naming.
+Choose something alphameric, just letters and numbers without capitals or special characters, and unique enough that it wont be 'unavailable' when creating public endpoints.
 You could try <your initials>horus<a random number>.

 _TEAM_NAME_
 Chose any team name you like - it's what you or your team will be called on the leaderboard.

 _SCORES_DB_PASSWORD_
-To take part in the challenge your application needs to be able to update the cores databse when it records your score.
-Nick can supply this password when you agree to join the challenge.
-(If you want to work through on your own then leave this variable unset but set BUILD_INSPECTION_INFRASTRUCTURE=FALSE which would deploy the horus application in 'independent mode') where it doesnt try to report scores.
+To take part in the challenge your application needs to be able to update the cores database when it records your score.
+Your challenge coach can supply this password when you agree to join the challenge.

 _SQL_ALLOW_MY_IP_
 If you enter a public IP address here for one of your machines that IP will get added to you Azure SQL DB firewall rules.
-IF you'd like to look at your data using (e.g. Sql Server Management studio) then you wont need to manually create a firewall rule to allow it.
+IF you'd like to look at your data using (e.g. Sql Server Management Studio) then you wont need to manually create a firewall rule to allow it.

->> If you want to get going yourself without taking part in a challenge - or if you want to run a provate challenge for other teams please see
+> If you want to get going yourself without taking part in a challenge - or if you want to run a private challenge for other teams please see the [resource overview](https://github.com/nikkh/Horus/blob/master/resource-overview.md#customisation-options-at-deployment-time)

 ### Processing Functions